The value of the LdapServerName property tells TDGSS which directory to use for authentication and authorization of directory users.

 - You must configure this property for any mechanism with AuthorizationSupported =yes.

-- Edit this property on database nodes and on the Unity server, if used.
+- Edit this property on database nodes.

 - If the default associated with the domain scheme is not the correct port, you can use the URI method to specify another port.